willeaton04/CS-125-Final-Project/README.md

 - Leaders: Administration (distinguish roles)

 What do they want to do?
-- Take attendance
+- View students or members of the Youth group, leaders of small groups and parents
-- Registration for several events
+- Create/Update registration for several events
-- Leaders are able to access their shifts
+- Leaders are able to access their shifts in a nicely crafted calendar
 - The database should display event information

 What should they be able to do?
-- Take attendance
+- Search / display information of students, leaders and parents
-- Registration: names, emails, phone numbers, parents
+- Registration: names, emails, phone numbers
 - Description of youth members
-- Keep track of students, leaders, and volunteers
+- Keep track of leaders, and volunteers

 Assumptions: - We only record one parent per each student